GreatApo/BC250_ESP32_ATX_PSU/README.md

 ### Add a MAC address manually

 Enter a known Bluetooth MAC address in the portal using colon-separated hexadecimal notation.
+You can assign an optional nickname while adding it and rename a saved controller later.
 Manual registration is useful when a controller does not advertise long enough to appear in a scan.

 Controller addresses are stored in the ESP32 `Preferences` namespace `xbox_cfg` and survive power loss and firmware restarts.
 Adding a sixth unique controller replaces a slot using the sketch's rotating slot pointer.
 Controllers can be removed individually from the web page; there is currently no physical-button pairing or factory-reset gesture.